muhmuhten/jset/README.rst

 It also isn't very scriptable, as its behaviour is determined in large part a configuration file intended for humans, not programs, to edit.

-``jset`` supersedes ``gaogao``, doing less ad-hoc parsing and requiring less work to support new types of jail parameters as long as libjail is supported.
+``jset`` supersedes ``gaogao``, reducing ad-hoc parsing by delegating that to libjail.
+As such, it should also require less work to support jail parameters with new types, as libjail will usually be updated alongside the host kernel.

 Caveats
 -------

-It works for me; it may or may not work for you.
-These programs are probably for all intents and purposes final products: they will not need updating for new features in the foreseeable future (parsing is handled by libjail), and there is so little code that they are unlikely to contain bugs short of fundamental design errors.
+It suffices for me; it may or may not work for you.

-As of the time of this writing, jexec(8) was last updated 15 months ago, and before that hadn't been touched in the past six years.
+These programs may be treated for all intents and purposes final products, as they are designed to avoid needing updates for new features in the foreseeable future (parsing is handled by libjail), and there is so little code that they are unlikely to contain bugs short of fundamental design errors.

 License
 -------